 Well, it actually is legit, genuine, and 100% squeaky clean!
 It sounds far too good to be true, which is the sad truth, but you’d better believe that it is true!
 By simply playing this game, you can dine at Vegas buffets, catch Cirque-du-Soleil shows, and stay in a room on the Strip.

 So, at this point, you’re probably wondering how the game actually works.

 First things first, you log in to MyVegas Slots, spin a wheel, and then visit your online Strip to pick up your MyVegas chips.
 Once you’ve got your chips, you can use them on games like Excalibur and Blackjack – just like in a brick-and-mortar casino!

-The catch, of course, is that the app needs to make money somehow.
-It does this in two ways: adverts and paid chips.
+The catch, of course, is that the app needs to make money somehow and they do this through paid chips.

-The other way that MGM is able to make this app profitable is by including an option to buy chips that allow you to keep playing the game.
-After you’ve gotten through your free chips for the day, you will be presented with an option to buy chips in order to keep playing.
+MGM is able to make this app profitable is by including an option to buy chips that allow you to keep playing the game.

 How To Get Free MyVegas Chips